Lint Center for National Security Studies Awards Winter 2017 Army Staff Sgt. Richard S. Eaton Jr. Scholarship

 “It is a distinct honor to receive the Army Staff Sgt.
 Richard S. Eaton Jr. scholarship and the support of the Lint Center,” said Ms. McMurdo.
 “This scholarship will assist with data collection and interviews for my doctoral dissertation on information warfare, particularly in Europe.
 Staff Sgt.
 Eaton spent his youth just a stone’s throw from my current residence in New Haven, CT, so this scholarship resonates especially strongly.
 I look forward to earning this honor by emulating his standards and character both academically and professionally in the years ahead.”

 Ms. McMurdo’s winning essay established a clear understating of cyber-attacks and technological vulnerabilities facing the United States.
-Her current role as a Naval Officer as well as her previous experience working with Defense Secretary Robert M. Gates and Secretary of State Condoleezza Rice to advise companies on national security issues resonated with the scholarship committee.
+Her previous experience working with Defense Secretary Robert M. Gates and Secretary of State Condoleezza Rice to advise companies on national security issues resonated with the scholarship committee.

-Gold Star mother, Sharon Noble Eaton, said “I had the honor and great pleasure of enjoying luncheon with and presenting my son’s Lint Center for National Security scholarship (in memory of Army SSG Richard S. Eaton) to Torey McMurdo, a native of California, current Ph.D. candidate at Yale University and USNR special duty officer.
+Gold Star mother, Sharon Noble Eaton, said “I had the honor and great pleasure of enjoying luncheon with and presenting my son’s Lint Center for National Security scholarship (in memory of Army SSG Richard S. Eaton) to Torey McMurdo, a native of California, current Ph.D. candidate at Yale University.
 Her Ph.D. research targets the real-world threats of cybersecurity and cyber conflict.
 Torey has and will use her gifts of intellect, integrity, leadership, determination and humanity to make significant contributions in (national security).
 The world will be a safer place because of people like Torey McMurdo.”

 Due to the generosity and continued support of Stratfor, the world’s leading geopolitical intelligence platform (www.stratfor.com), Torey McMurdo will also receive a one-year subscription to Stratfor Worldview which includes industry leading geopolitical analysis, and rigorous forecasting of emerging global developments.